top of page

 Why is there an age policy?

 Most cat cafes have a minimum age because kids are more likely to be injured from a liability insurance perspective.
 An injury and lawsuit could make it very difficult to keep liability insurance coverage and could easily end our ability to stay open.
-Please email catopiacafe@gmail.com if you would like a younger visitor to help meet a cat to adopt or if you would like to schedule a private time for younger kids.
+Groups with kids under 8 years old can purchase the 30-minute admission.
+Kids (and adults too!) need to be very well supervised and quiet and gentle with the kitties.
 Thanks for understanding!

 How can I get involved?